ooni/ooni.org/content/support/faq.md

-* **Analyze and openly publish network measurements.** Every day, we analyze and openly publish measurements on [OONI Explorer](https://explorer.ooni.org/), a website hosting millions of network measurements from more than 200 countries from 2012 to date.
+* **Analyze and openly publish network measurements.** Every day, we analyze and openly publish measurements on [OONI Explorer](https://explorer.ooni.org/), a website hosting more than a billion network measurements from more than 200 countries from 2012 to date.

-* **Publish research reports on internet censorship worldwide.** Based on the analysis of OONI measurements, we publish [research reports](https://ooni.org/post/) (often in collaboration with our local [partners](https://ooni.org/partners/)) documenting cases of internet censorship around the world.
+* **Publish research reports on internet censorship worldwide.** Based on the analysis of OONI measurements, we publish [research reports](https://ooni.org/reports/) (often in collaboration with our local [partners](https://ooni.org/partners/)) documenting cases of internet censorship around the world.